becketalservices/beas-cnx-cloud/docs/AWS/chapter3.md

 # To create all volumes on efs, you can use the generated
 # install_cp.yaml configuration file:

+# Load configuration
+. ~/installsettings.sh

 helm upgrade connections-volumes \
   ./beas-cnx-cloud/Azure/helm/connections-persistent-storage-nfs \
-  -i -f ./install_cp.yaml --namespace connections
+  -i -f ./install_cp.yaml --namespace $namespace

 ## To use an EBS volume for Elastic Search use theses commands: ##
+# the setting es7 is new with CP 7.0

 # Load our environment settings
 . ~/installsettings.sh